mikeroberts3000/G3DWidget/README.md

 G3DWidget
 =========

-G3DWidget is a Qt Widget that can host 3D rendering code from the G3D Innovation Engine.
+G3DWidget is a Qt Widget written in C++ that can host 3D rendering code from the G3D Innovation Engine.
 The G3DWidget class has been carefully designed so that multiple G3DWidget objects can coexist in the same application.
 Demo application included.

 ![Alt text](/documentation/images/screenshot.jpg)